 Email your supporting documents to email@example.com

 - The bank account details must be that of the student.
 The only exception to this is where the applicant has additional support needs which makes this impractical.
 We will contact the school for their advice on the information provided before a decision is made.

 - Applicant’s birth certificate

 - If you are in employment a P60 for year-end April 2021 will be suitable or a Wk.
-52 or Month 12 payslip showing the final pay to date.
+52 or Month 12 payslip showing the final payment to date.

-- If you are in receipt of benefits please provide us with letters or certificates confirming total benefit received for period April 2020 -April 2021.
+- If you are in receipt of benefits please provide us with letters or certificates confirming the total benefit received for the period April 2020 -April 2021.

 - If you have a Tax Credit form (TCAN) from HMRC which shows your actual income for 2022-2023 this will be sufficient.

 - If you are a lone parent household we will require proof of this, provide us with your Council Tax Bill showing the 25% reduction, TCAN showing you claim as an individual or Universal Credit Monthly Statement showing you are single.